 3. Take workshops and farm tours

 Get connected to your local service providers, like Cooperative Extension and local grassroots non-profits.
 If you’re on their mailing lists, you’ll learn about the many seasonal workshops and farm tours offered.
-Most of the organizations listed in our Who Can Help? map offer trainings of some kind – contact them directly to find out.
+Search for farm service providers in your county, state, and town and contact them to get on their lists.

 4. Work on a farm (or several!) for a season or more